halfwit/todo2/README.md

 ## Managing dependancy hierarchy

-To say a particular .todo depends on another, we can manually edit the Makefile, or we can use the wrapper scripts to simplify the process.

 `todo add` is the base command we'll be using, to add hierarchies.
 (A complementary `todo rm` can be used to undo anything `todo add` can do!)

 To add something as a child dependency, `todo add child <parent name> <child name>`.
 From the above examples, you would issue `todo add child 'BUG #01209' 'BUG #92930'`, or equivilently `todo add parent 'BUG #92930' 'BUG #01209'`.